 - The school grades on a pass/fail basis.
-Certificates will be awarded based on satisfactory attendance and demonstration of proficiency of the concepts and skills presented.
+100% 65% will pass.
+65% 50% will be placed on academic probation and re-complete work.
+50% and below will be required to reatke the course fully.
+Certificates will be awarded based or satisfactory attendance and demonstration of proficiency of the concepts and skills presented.
 A Pass/Fail grade will be awarded, in writing, at the completion of each term.
-Written assessments will include weekly homework completion, a midterm assessment exam, the EPA test, and a final exam which includes written and practical evaluation.
-If instructors find that a student is struggling with the material extra help will - be offered outside of normal business hours. - Students are also invited to retake the course at no charge in order to ensure comprehension of material.
+Written assessments will include weekly homework completion, a midterm assessment exam, the EPA test, and a final exam which includes written and practical evaluation. - If instructors find that a student is struggling with the material extra help will be offered outside of normal business hours. - Students are also invited to retake the course at no charge in order to ensure comprehension of material.